The Frobenius and factor universality problems of the Kleene star of a finite set of words: Set rewriting system

 \subsection{Immortality}

-In general, mortality is the problem of whether there exists any configuration such that there exist an infinite sequence of legally applied rules.
-In the case of systems with bounded configuration space, this is equivalent to the existence of a cycle in the configuration space.
+In general, immortality is a classical problem of whether there exists any configuration such that there is an infinite sequence of legally applied transitions to it.
 This is in contrast to the usual setting, where the initial configuration is given and we ask about reachability.
-For instance, mortality problems have been considered for Turing machines \cite{BlondelCassaigneNichitiu2002}, where the problem is undecidable, and for linearly bounded Turing machines with a counter \cite{BenAmram2015}, where the problem is PSPACE-complete.
+In the case of systems with a bounded configuration space, this is equivalent to the existence of a cycle in the configuration space.
+For instance, mortality (also called \emph{structural termination} in the literature) problems have been considered for Turing machines \cite{BlondelCassaigneNichitiu2002}, where the problem is undecidable, and for linearly bounded Turing machines with a counter \cite{BenAmram2015}, where the problem is PSPACE-complete.

-Considering our setting, every set rewriting system contains a trivial cycle which is the loop on the empty set.
-Therefore, we are interested only in non-trivial cycles, which do not contain the empty set, hence we add the additional restriction that the empty set is not reachable from any non-empty subset.
+Considering our setting, every set rewriting system contains a trivial cycle which is a loop on the empty set.
+Therefore, in our mortality problem, we have to exclude the empty set as the cycle.
+A set rewriting system $(P,R)$ is \emph{immortal} if there exists a non-empty subset $S \subseteq P$ and a non-empty sequence of rules $r_1,\ldots,r_k$ that is legal and yields $S$, i.e., $S\cdot r_1\cdot\ldots\cdot r_k = S$.
+It is called \emph{mortal} otherwise.